Policies for Students Who Receive VA Educational Benefits

 Certification of Courses (VA Students)

 The student will not be certified to receive benefits for any course that does not fulfill a requirement for his/her declared program.
 Each student approved for VA education benefits must notify the Gadsden State School Certifying Official each semester after his/her registration is complete to request submission of an enrollment certification.
-Certifications will be submitted online via VA's Enrollment Manager beginning the day after the drop for nonpayment and/or nonattendance, or as time permits prior to this date.
+Certifications will be submitted online via VA's Enrollment Manager beginning the day after the drop for non-payment and/or non-attendance, or as time permits prior to this date.
 Courses that award audit credit, continuing education units, or no credit cannot be certified.
 Courses that award only institutional credit in required remedial or developmental subjects may be acceptable if such subjects are measured on the same basis as regular college credit courses and if these courses are determined by the College to be necessary for one to reach his/her academic objective.
 If the student changes from credit status to audit or non-credit status in a course prior to completing that course, the student must have enrollment certification amended, effective the day the semester began, so that the actual number of semester hours for which the student can receive credit is accurately reflected.
 Course substitution must be approved by the academic advisor in writing for the VA student's file.

 "I" (incomplete) is not considered a grade by the VA.
 VA students having "I" grades will be changed to "F" grades when required coursework is not completed in the prescribed time allotted by the Grading Policy located in the Campus Policies section of the catalog.